alexpghayes/safepredict/README.md

 #> 10  0.689    0.311
 ```

-or can jump start to hard class decisions
+or can jump straight to hard class decisions

 ``` r
 safe_predict(fit, new_data = test, type = "class")